Buttonbush - Cephalanthus occidentalis |

 Nature Hills also has a

-free plant and seed catalog that will be coming out in December that they will mail out to you.
+plant and seed catalog that they will mail out to you.

 The Madder/Rubiaceae FamilyButtonbush is a member of the Madder family, which is one of the largest plant families in the world.
 It mostly consists of tropical and subtropical trees, shrubs and herbs - 6000 species total, about seven of which are native to N. America.